tahoe-lafs/tahoe-lafs/docs/frontends/webapi.rst

 operations are required to have no side-effects.

 PUT is used to upload new objects into the filesystem, or to replace an existing object.
-DELETE it used to delete objects from the filesystem.
+DELETE is used to delete objects from the filesystem.
 Both PUT and DELETE are required to be idempotent: performing the same operation multiple times must have the same side-effects as only performing it once.